Drug Allergy Treatment

 Preventive Measures to Reduce Risk of Drug Reactions

-Preventing drug reactions is an essential aspect of managing drug allergies.
+Preventing drug reactions is an essential aspect of managing drug allergy rashes.
 To avoid being prescribed or dispensed medications containing the allergen, patients should inform all healthcare providers, including pharmacists, about their drug allergies.
 Wearing a medical alert bracelet or carrying a wallet card with allergy information can also help ensure that medical professionals are aware of the allergy in case of an emergency.

 Managing Reactions and Long-Term Care